-Compared to the US where factor income shares remained relatively stable over decades (Klump et al., 2004), the factor income distribution in the countries that later formed the euro area has shown a high degree of volatility since the 1970s.
-Blanchard (1997) and Caballero and Hammour (1988) were among the first to pay attention to the fact that after a hump in the mid 1970's the GDP-share of labour income has continuously decelerated or, in difference form, real wage growth in the euro area has remained continuously under the growth rate of labour productivity, i.e. unit labour costs (ULC) have decreased (see Figure 1).
+Compared to the US where labor income share remained relatively stable over decades (Klump, McAdam and Willman, 2007), the labor income shares in the countries that later formed the euro area have shown a high degree of volatility since the 1970s.
+Blanchard (1997) and Caballero and Hammour (1988) were among the first to pay attention to the fact that after a hump in the mid 1970's the GDP-share of labor income has continuously decelerated in the euro area or, in difference form, after in early 1970's real wage growth exceeding the growth rate of labor productivity it has, thereafter, quite persistently gone under productivity growth, i.e. unit labor costs have decreased (see Figure 1).

-Figure 1: Unemployment Rate and the Change of United Labour Costs in the Euro Area
+Figure 1: Unemployment Rate and the Change of United Labor Costs in the Euro Area